-On this journey we took a guided tour round Belfast the coach led us through the Shankhill Road , there we’re union jack flags everywhere, as well as Unionist murals at every turn.
-In such a tiny area almost a 100 peace walls exist, heavy gates and even an old prison .
+On this journey we took a guided tour around Belfast the coach led us through Shankhill Road, there were union jack flags everywhere, as well as Unionist murals at every turn.
+In such a tiny area almost 100 peace walls exist, heavy gates, and even an old prison.

 The commentator relayed the tales of the troubles.
 The whole area felt claustrophobic oppressive and very sad.
 Although I’d studied Irish studies and covered the ‘troubles’ many years ago and thought I knew about the area; there was nothing like seeing it so close.
 It felt extremely intense and I fought to hold back the tears but couldn’t it was just awful.

 The following day we took a coach tour to The Giant’s Causeway somewhat hungover after a night out in Belfast’s many bars